f5devcentral/xcedgedemoguide/README.rst

 .. figure:: ./assets/mk8s-get-kubeconfig_2.png

 Let's now run the command to see the number of Kubernetes pods deployed to run the application.
-Proceed to the CLI and run the command:
+Proceed to your local  CLI and run the command:

 ::